-A summary of the Foundation's thoughts follows below, and the full document is available here.
+A summary of the Foundation’s thoughts follows below.

 1. The Draft Mayor’s Transport Strategy presents a powerful vision and is inevitably aspirational in nature.
 But it is unrealistic in regard to the ability to maintain an efficient road network operation in the context of growth; competing demands for scarce road space such as street works; the prospect of a further reallocation of that space to buses and cyclists; and inevitable future constraints on funding.

 2. The Strategy appears to deal with much of the rail congestion problem yet seems resigned to increasing road congestion.
 This does not make up a balanced approach, nor does it address the needs of most of the population and most of the businesses in London.
 Whilst the Strategy analyses rail and Underground congestion on a section by section basis, it looks at the congestion of roads in only very general terms—and roads carry by far the greatest share of travel demand (57%).
 At the very least, a catalogue of road congestion hot spots with realistic solutions is required.
 Redesigning junctions, for example, does not necessarily need substantial land take or demolition and can offer high value for money.